y010204025/HiDPi-Daemon/README.md

 What is this
 ---

-Build for Solve "topleft issues" on Hanckintosh after turning on the HiDPi and after first wake.
+Build to solve "topleft issues" on Hanckintosh after turning on the HiDPi and after first wake.

 Like this: